TIY-Durham/2015-FALL-FEE/07--The-Last-Cascade/README.md

 #### NestedAccordion

 With `NestedAccordion` you'll be using `click` events to replicate the original [site](http://tympanus.net/codrops/2013/03/29/nested-accordion/).
-Your first task is to make the accordion open when closed.
+Your first task is to make a closed accordion open so the description text is visible when clicked.
 Then, reverse it: close the accordion when open.
 Now...can you make it open _and_ close on click?
 Ta-da!

 Now you're ready to move on to other accordions.
 Try to get all the top-level accordions to open and close together.
 Then, see if you can make only _one_ accordion open and close at a time, while maintaining functionality in the other accordions.
 Play that accordion!

 #### ViewModeSwitch

 Now we'll tackle `ViewModeSwitch`.
-Like the [original](http://tympanus.net/codrops/2013/07/01/view-mode-switch/),  What `events` do you think you'll be using?
+Like the [original](http://tympanus.net/codrops/2013/07/01/view-mode-switch/), you want to change the layout of the page when a user clicks one of the buttons in the upper right-hand corner.
+What `events` do you think you'll be using?

 For this assignment, your first task will be to focus on the button.
 Using the `click` event, how can you switch the `"active"` button?
 Got that?
 Now make a _function_ that does that.